Risks and benefits of short selling a stock

 A short position refers to when a trader sells a security to repurchase or cover it later at a lower price.

 A short squeeze occurs when investors and traders have acted on the assumption that an asset would fall, and it instead rises.
 The stock’s price goes up instead of down in a short squeeze.
 Because of this, the short seller must decide between covering their position by paying interest on the borrowed shares (hoping that the price will go down) or exit the position by buying shares at a new, higher price and returning them at a loss.

 A margin account refers to a brokerage account.
 However, in this type of brokerage account, the broker lends the customer cash to purchase stocks.
 The loan in the account becomes collateralized (meaning they are backed by the securities purchased and cash).
 A margin account also has a periodic interest rate.

 A put option is an options term.
 It’s a contract that gives the option buyer the right — but not the obligation — to sell an underlying security such as a stock at a predetermined price within a specified window of time.

 Investors pursuing bearish options can use downward moves in the market to capitalize on an underlying asset.
 Like short selling, a put option works during a bear market.
 Unlike short sales, your risk is limited to the premium paid for long put options.
 Options may expire without worth, however, so there are risks when you use options.

 When you want to get started in short selling, carefully consider whether it’s the right type of trading or investing option for you.
 Losses can be infinite since there’s no limit to how high a share price can go.
-It’s important to recognize that the more shares go up, you could experience more potential for loss.
-You’ll need to return your lent shares, but you may be forced to buy them back at a higher price, and that’s when you could incur losses.
+It’s important to recognize that the more shares go up, the more potential for loss because you’ll need to return your lent shares, but you may be forced to buy them back at a higher price.

 How much you lose depends on how much the shares gained since you borrowed the stock and against the long-term upward trend of the markets.
 When markets sweep upward, the risks can be even more pronounced.